EE/grunth-cli/README.md

 NOTE:

 1. In most cases it might better to use [io.js](https://iojs.org) with regular grunt-cli instead.
-However, if you need to use Node.js 0.12, go ahead.
+However, if you need to use Node.js 0.12 or want to experiment even in io.js, go ahead.
 2. In io.js this module uses `grunt --harmony` as the `--harmony` flag doesn't enable completely in-progress features as it was in V8 used in Node.js 0.12.

 The module is a replacement for the `grunt-cli` package.